-The beaches in Santorini
+The Best 12 Beaches to Visit in Santorini

 Located 10k from Fira is Kamari beach, easy to reach and popular with tourists for its black sand, blue water, and the impressive peak of Mesa Vouno mountain at one end.
-It’s family friendly and organised with sunbeds, umbrellas and many restaurants, cafes and bars nearby.
+It’s family-friendly and organized with sunbeds, umbrellas, and many restaurants, cafes, and bars nearby.

 Located on the other side of Mesa Vouno, Perissa beach can be easily reached by bus.
-It’s organised with sunbeds and umbrellas, restaurants, taverns and bars, and watersports and diving are also available.
+It’s organized with sunbeds and umbrellas, restaurants, taverns and bars, and watersports and diving are also available.
 The beach is pebbly and covered with black sand and the remains of Ancient Thera are not far away in case you want to take a break from sunbathing.
 There is a footpath across the mountain which can be taken on foot or by donkey.
 Perissa is a beautiful place to visit, although it can get very crowded during the summer.

 There is plenty to keep you occupied with diving, jet skis, and it’s a good place for windsurfing.
 The gorgeous countryside surrounding Perivolos is popular with walkers, but the black sandy and pebbly beach is just as inviting if you simply want to relax.

 Red beach is 12 km from Fira, so it’s easy to reach.
 You can also take the boat from Akrotiri which is a great way to get there for views of the spectacular rugged, red cliffs that provide the backdrop to this beautiful, albeit small and potentially crowded, beach on Santorini.

 Monolithos beach is popular with families and it’s easy to reach by bus from Fira.
-There is plenty to do like beach volleyball, basketball and football, and there is a playground area for kids.
-It’s partly organised with sunbeds, umbrellas and restaurants and cafes close by.
+There is plenty to do like beach volleyball, basketball, and football, and there is a playground area for kids.
+It’s partly organized with sunbeds, umbrellas, and restaurants and cafes close by.

-The gorgeous Amoudi Bay has no beach, but the sparkling, blue water is fantastic for swimming and snorkelling.
+The gorgeous Amoudi Bay has no beach, but the sparkling, blue water is fantastic for swimming and snorkeling.
 Located in Oia, access is by 300 steps that lead down to the bay, but, don’t forget, you’ll have to walk back up at the end of the day.
 There are donkeys to give you a ride, but, spare a thought for them, as they have been out in the heat all day.

-Vlychada beach is partly organised with sunbeds and umbrellas, but arrive early because there aren’t as many as other beaches.
+Vlychada beach is partly organized with sunbeds and umbrellas but arrive early because there aren’t as many as other beaches.
 It’s only 10 km from Fira, so it’s easy to reach by bus.
 The sand is black with pebbles and a lovely way to pass some time is to walk to the picturesque port with fishing boats and yachts moored up.
 Behind the beach are white cliffs, with magnificent rock formations, eroded by the wind over the years.
 It’s less crowded, so there is plenty of space to find your own space to spend a few hours and it’s popular with nudists.

 Mesa Pigadia Beach

 Mesa Pigadia beach is located in Akrotiri and surrounded by impressive cliffs.
 You can get there by boat, from Akrotiri, or if you plan to drive or take a cab, access is along a dirt track.
-The cliffs protect the beach from winds, so it’s a great spot for snorkelling or kayaking.
-There are sunbeds and umbrellas, and a few restaurants and taverns and the beach is a combination of sand and pebbles.
+The cliffs protect the beach from winds, so it’s a great spot for snorkeling or kayaking.
+There are sunbeds and umbrellas, and a few restaurants and taverns, and the beach is a combination of sand and pebbles.
 It’s a charming beach to visit and a tranquil and relaxing place to spend the day.

-Santorini has plenty of beaches to choose from, each one stunning in their own right, so whether you’re looking for an active way to spend your time or you simply want to relax and take in the wonderful scenery, you’re in the right place.
+Santorini has plenty of beaches to choose from, each one stunning in its own right, so whether you’re looking for an active way to spend your time or you simply want to relax and take in the wonderful scenery, you’re in the right place.